-Mariner Corporation Limited (the 'Company') is a company domiciled in Australia.
-The consolidated financial statements and notes represent those of the Mariner Corporation Limited and controlled entities (the "consolidated group" or "group").
+The consolidated financial statements and notes represent those of Mariner Corporation Limited and Controlled Entities (the "consolidated group" or "group").
+Mariner Corporation Limited is a company limited by shares, incorporated and domiciled in Australia.

 The separate financial statements of the parent entity, Mariner Corporation Limited, have not been presented within this financial report as permitted by the Corporations Act 2001.